conda/ceps/cep-3.md

 set of dependencies.

-To guarantee an acceptable degree of backwards compatibility with `conda`'s behavior, we did our best to make the experimental solver comply with the existing `conda` integration test suite.
+To guarantee an acceptable degree of backwards compatibility with `conda`'s behavior, we need to make the experimental solver comply with the existing `conda` integration test suite.

 Any potential backward incompatibilities discovered as part of this